 I am racing for FH by completing a marathon (plus some!), one step at a time.
 In 2011, I had a heart attack while having a treadmill stress test done.
 This year, I will be walking on a treadmill for a marathon+ – I am going to walk 28 miles by September 24.
 The significance?
 I was 28 years old when I had my first bypass, and my dad was 28 when he had his first heart attack.
 Also, I want to try to do “a little bit more” than a marathon, as I was to do “a little bit more” to raise awareness for FH.

 Please race with us.
 It just takes a few minutes to sign up.
-It is so important for us all to help expand the community of people who support the work of the FH Foundation, the way the FH Foundation has supported all of us.
+It is so important for us all to help expand the community of people who support the work of the Family Heart Foundation, the way the Family Heart Foundation has supported all of us.